generalustelaru/ophir-2d/RULES.md

 The following is a detailed explanation of the rules and gameplay.

 ## Turns
 Starting with the last player who picked a specialist, players will take turns moving and taking actions around the map until the end of the game.

-To end your turn, you must voluntarily click the end turn button.
+To pass the turn, you must click the end turn button.
 The button becomes available as soon as you move or spend favor.
+Your turn may also end abruptly after losing access to actions or if opponents force it due to idleness.

+You can revert your last movement or action as long as it did not reveal a new market card or involved an influence roll.

 ## Game End
 The game can end in two ways: